Skip to main content

 ctx.ack { it.responseAction("push").view(newViewInStack) }

-view_submission payloads don't have response_url by default.
-However, if you have an input block asking users a channel to post a message, payloads may provide response_urls (List<ResponseUrl> responseUrls in Java).
+view_submission payloads don't have a response_url by default.
+However, if you have an input block asking users for a channel to post a message, payloads may provide response_urls (List<ResponseUrl> responseUrls in Java).

-Also, if you want to automatically set the channel a user is viewing when opening a modal toinitial_conversation(s), turn default_to_current_conversation on in conversations_select / multi_conversations_select elements.
+Also, if you want to automatically set the channel that a user is viewing when opening a modal toinitial_conversation(s), turn default_to_current_conversation on in the conversations_select / multi_conversations_select elements.

 import static com.slack.api.model.block.Blocks.*;